iRoninIT/vsc-ruby-rails/README.md

 ### Add Rails Debug Config

-Assuming `bin/dev` and `Procfile.dev` exists - eg. when RoR app has Docker or devcontainers configured.
+Assuming `bin/dev` and `Procfile.dev` exist—for example, when RoR app has Docker or devcontainers configured.

 Duplicates `bin/dev` to `bin/debug` and makes it execute `Procfile.debug` instead of `Procfile.dev`.